AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ### Additional processing

-Each namespace in OCS is bound to a geographical region.
-Operational data stored in each namespace is usually processed within that region, which is chosen while [adding the namespace](xref:gpNamespaces), as depicted below.
+Each namespace in OCS is assigned a primary geographical region.
+Operational data stored in each namespace is usually processed within that primary region, which is chosen while [adding the namespace](xref:gpNamespaces), as depicted below.

-**Geographical region chosen during namespace creation**
+**Primary geographical region chosen during namespace creation**

 ![Namespace region](_images/add-namespace-region.png)